natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/EC2.md

        - distributed workloads
        - workloads with flexible start and end times
       - **Not suitable for databases or critial jobs**
+      - Sport Blocks: no longer in usage however they block a spot instances during a specific time frame
+      - Spot price varies based on Region
+      - You get a 2 minute grace period if price goes oever, you can either stop or terminate.
+If the spot price goes down, you can just stop and restart with the price goes back down.
+OTherwise you might just choose to terminate and restart a new instance on another spot.
+      - Spot Requests
+        - requests that define the amount of instances you want, costs and time frame.
+The request can be persistant or a one time request.
+        - Also if instances are closed because of price, the spot request will open another for you
+        - If it is persistent and you terminate an instance, your spot request is still open and will create instances to make them match the spot request.
+        - It is best to stop your spot request before you terminate instances.
+      - Spot Fleets = set of spot instances + (optional) On Demand Instances
+        - the fleet will try to meet the target capacity with the price contraints you give it
+          - you can define the isntance types, OS, and AZs
+          - You can have multiple launch pools so the fleet can choose the best
+          - the spot fleet will stop launching instances when it reaches capacity or the max cost
+          - Strategies to allocate Spot Instances for the fleet to work with:
+            - lowest price : from the pool with the lowest price (cost optimized, short workloads)
+            - diversified : distributed accross all pools (great for availibilty and long workloads)
+            - capacity optimzed : pool with the optimal capacity for the number of instances
+            - priceCapacityOptimzed(recommended) : pools with the highest capacity, then select the pool with the lowest price (best choice for most workloads)
+          - spot fleets allow us to automatically request Spot nstances with the lowest price
   9. Dedicated Hosts : book an entire server, control instance placement ( you have control over the actual server while dedicated instances do not) (gives you visibility into the lower level hardware)
       - A physical server with EC2 instance capacity fully dedicated to your use
       - useful if you have compliance requirements and use your existig server-bound software licenses (per socket, per-core,per-VM software licenses)